-As part of the contingency plan to safeguard energy security, in 2022, we recapitalized Energocom with about MDL 6.1 billion (2.2 percent of GDP) using budgetary resources to secure gas reserves.
-Together with the EUR 300 million EBRD credit line, this allowed us to accumulate sufficient gas reserves for the last winter season.
-An amendment of the Loan agreement between the Republic of Moldova and the EBRD to implement the "Security of natural gas supply" project secured a new tranche (no. 3) of EUR 165 million in October 2023, supplemented with EUR 35 million grant from the Norwegian Government under the NANSEN program.
-Following the stabilization of the natural gas market, and considering that Energocom built sufficient reserves and liquidity for the coming heating season, the company repurchased in the period of September-November 2023 MDA 1 billion of its own shares based on the Commission for Emergency Situations Decision from September 2023.
+With the EUR 300 million EBRD credit line and usage of fiscal buffers, we accumulated sufficient gas reserves for the last winter season.
+An amendment of the Loan agreement between the Republic of Moldova and the EBRD to implement the "Security of natural gas supply" project secured a new tranche (no. 3) of EUR 165 million in October 2023, supplemented with EUR 34 million grant from the Norwegian Government under the NANSEN program.
+Following the stabilization of the natural gas market, and considering that Energocom built sufficient reserves and liquidity for the coming heating season, the company repurchased in the period of September-November 2023 MDL 1 billion of its own shares based on the Commission for Emergency Situations Decision from September 2023.
+In 2024 additional repurchases worth MDL1.3 billion is expected.

 - Unbundling of transmission system operators (TSO) started in September 2023.
-LLC "Vestmoldtransgaz" has been designated as the operator of the natural gas transmission system (ISO model) in the Republic of Moldova, until the certification procedure is finalized. - Amendments to natural gas related laws ensure consistency with EU and EC regulations and enhance ahead of the winter 2023-24.
-About 600 million cubic meters of gas have already been put in storage, which is in accordance with the Winter Plan and the Government's goal to almost fully ensure gas demand for the entire heating season. - As a member of the EU's energy platform, we will leverage regional cooperation to advance efforts to reduce dependence on gas imports and address infrastructure bottlenecks and inefficiencies.
+LLC "Vestmoldtransgaz" has been designated as the operator of the natural gas transmission system in the Republic of Moldova, and in February 2024, it was preliminary certified by ANRE according to the ISO model.
+In line with the provisions of the Law on natural Gas, ANRE, being independent authority from the Government, shall adopt the decision regarding final certification by end-August 2024, taking into account the opinion of Energy Community Secretariat. - As a member of the EU's energy platform, we are leveraging regional cooperation to diversify gas imports and address infrastructure bottlenecks and inefficiencies.
 Specifically, in line with the South-East European regional action plan of the EU energy platform, we ensured that customs regulations enable Moldova to operationalize virtual reverse pipeline flows.
-We have adjusted the regulatory framework to ensure closer and faster alignment of domestic tariffs with imported prices. - In agreement with the Energy Community Secretariat, by September 2023, ANRE (National Agency for Energy Regulation) has issued the final certification for the unbundled gas system operator in line with one of the legally prescribed models.
+As a result, during 2023, a significant amount of gas was transported through this regime, mostly through the Trans-Balkan pipeline, which helped to increase energy security and the preparation for the winter season.
+We have adjusted the regulatory framework to ensure closer and faster alignment of domestic tariffs with imported prices.